Raising a teenage daughter can be difficult! Connect with your teenage daughter by making sure she hears these encouraging words from you often.

 And make sure she really hears that “no matter what” part, too.

 3. Just be yourself.

 During the first month of summer, when she had been away from some of the poor influences long enough to start finding herself again, she mentioned that she didn’t know why she was acting a certain way.
-I told her that she was being Chloe again, and that I loved it.
+I told her that she was being herself again, and that I loved it.

 Sadie Robertson inspirational greeting card available here: Just Be Yourself Greeting Card

 This goes right along with being yourself, but needs its own category.
 Emphasize to your daughter that wherever she is in her life journey, she is enough.
 Help her learn to compare herself against herself and not her peers.
 Help her see her strengths, because she is loaded with them.